-- Check that the green mains indicator light is on. (if it is off check circuit breakers, fuses and wiring etc.) - Check that the red LED on the cover flashes once every 40 seconds to indicate normal operation - If the memory has been set indicating that the Alarm has been activated in the last 24 hours, the red LED will flash twice every 40 seconds.
+- 1. Check that the green mains indicator light is on. (if it is off check circuit breakers, fuses and wiring etc.) - 2.
+Check that the red LED on the cover flashes once every 40 seconds to indicate normal operation.
+The EIB160e series also has a memory function indicating if the Alarm has been activated in the past 24 hours.
+If the memory has been set by an alarm event, the red LED will flash twice every 40 seconds.
+The cause of the alarm should be investigated.
 After 24 hours the memory will be cleared. - 3.
 Press the test button for up to 10 seconds to ensure the sensor chamber, electronics and sounder are working.
 A red light on the cover, will flash while horn is sounding.
-The alarm will stop when the button is released.
+The Alarm will stop when the button is released.
 Pressing the test button simulates the effect of smoke or heat during a real fire and is the best way to ensure the Alarm is operating correctly.
 This action will also clear the memory.